 Questions?
 Once logged on to the TRC Benefit Enrollment website, look for the "Need Help?" icon to ask Lisa, your virtual assistant, any questions you may have.
 Lisa can also connect you with a web chat representative and other helpful resources.
-For additional support, you can schedule an appointment with a customer service representative through the TRC Benefit Enrollment website.
 You can also call the TRC Benefit Service Center at 1.833.793.0803 from 8:00 a.m. to 8:00 p.m.
 ET, Monday through Friday.